dalemorson/llama-2-llama-index-api/README.md

 Discovered that using the LlamaIndex persist to disk requires a local embedding model but still requires internet access and an OpenAPI token and auth to HuggableFace.

+Embeddings are used in LlamaIndex to represent your documents using a sophisticated numerical representation.
+Embedding models take text as input, and return a long list of numbers used to capture the semantics of the text.

 ---

 <!-- TOC -->